 In addition to indoor activities available at the Colin P. Kelly Fitness and Wellness Center, patrons can enjoy a half-mile outdoor fitness walking trail located on the NFC campus.
-The Ladell Brothers Outdoor Environmental Center is also available for walking, hiking and bird watching.

 Community Education

 The Office of Student Activities offers a wide array of classes.
 These non-credit/non-certificate classes vary in length and cost.
 Offerings change from semester to semester.
 For a complete listing of classes, refer to the Community Education web page at www.nfc.edu or call 850-973-9481.
 Generally, there are no enrollment requirements for these classes; however, age restrictions apply in some courses.